vtex-apps/product-summary/docs/ProductSummaryList.md

 | Cheapest        | `PRICE_ASC`       | Selects the cheapest SKU in stock it finds.        |
 | Most Expensive  | `PRICE_DESC`      | Selects the most expensive SKU in stock it finds.  |

-⚠️ Keep in mind that the default behaviour for the initially selected SKU, has now changed to a Product (field) specification.
-If that one doesn't exist, it will use the `preferredSKU` prop.
+⚠️ There's a way to select which SKU should take preference over this prop.
+You can create a Product (field) specification and per product assign the value of the desired SKU to be initially selected.
+Keep in mind that If the specification doesn't exist or if the value is empty, it will use the `preferredSKU` prop as fallback.
 You can read more about it, and how to implement it in [Recipes](https://vtex.io/docs/recipes/all)